blp/ovs-reviews/Documentation/ref/ovsdb.5.rst

 OVSDB files do not include the values of ephemeral columns.

-Database files are text files encoded in UTF-8 with LF (U+000A) line ends, organized as append-only series of records.
+Standalone and clustered database files share the common structure described here.
+They are text files encoded in UTF-8 with LF (U+000A) line ends, organized as append-only series of records.
 Each record consists of 2 lines of text.

-The first line in each record has the format ``OVSDB JSON`` *length* *hash*, where *length* is a positive decimal integer and *hash* is a SHA-1 checksum expressed as 40 hexadecimal digits.
+The first line in each record has the format ``OVSDB <magic> <length> <hash>``, where <magic> is ``JSON`` for standalone databases or ``CLUSTER`` for clustered databases, <length> is a positive decimal integer, and <hash> is a SHA-1 checksum expressed as 40 hexadecimal digits.
 Words in the first line must be separated by exactly one space.

 The second line must be exactly *length* bytes long (including the LF) and its SHA-1 checksum (including the LF) must match *hash* exactly.
 The line's